-PRE-REGISTRATION FORM ANNUAL GENERAL MEETING ON 27 APRIL 2021 ("AGM")
+PRE-REGISTRATION FORM ANNUAL GENERAL MEETING ON 27 APRIL 2022 ("AGM")

-Details of Sha ireholder Name(s) of Shareholder(s): NRIC/Passport Number(s)/Company Registration Number: Email Address: Contact Number(s): Registered Add ress: Shareholding T ype(s): Cl DP Securities Account No CI PFIS/SRS Account Ph ysical Scrips I/We being a member of the Company, wish to register my/our attendance for the live webcast or live audio feed, and/or raise questions at the AGM of the Company as follows: (Please tick only ONE box.
+Details of Shareholder Name(s) of Shareholder(s): NRIC/Passport Number(s)/Company Registration Number: Email Address: Contact Number(s): Registered Address: Shareholding Type(s): CDP Securities Account No. SRS Account Physical Scrips I/We being a member of the Company, wish to register my/our attendance for the live webcast or live audio feed, and/or raise questions at the AGM of the Company as follows: (Please tick only ONE box.
 Incomplete or incorrectly completed form will not be processed.)
 I will not be attending via live webcast or live audio feed but I wish to raise questions relating to the resolutions to be tabled at the AGM.
 I wish to attend via live webcast or live audio feed and I do not have any questions relating to the resolutions to be tabled at the AGM.
 I wish to attend via live webcast or live audio feed and I wish to raise questions relating to the resolutions to be tabled at the AGM.
 I/We understand that the Company shall be entitled to reject the Pre-registration Form which is incomplete, improperly completed, illegible or where true intentions of the shareholder of the Company are not ascertainable from the instructions specified in the Pre- registration Form.
-Questions relating to the resolutions to be tabled at the Company's AGM Signature(s): Date: (in case of corporate shareholder) IMPORTANT: PLEASE READ THE NOTES OVERLEAF FLEASE READ THE NU IES OVERLEAF
+Questions relating to the resolutions to be tabled at the Company's AGM Signature(s): Date: Company stamp: (in case of corporate shareholder)

+IMPORTANT: PLEASE READ THE NOTES OVERLEAF